google/koladata/docs/api/kd/streams.md

 # kd.streams API

 Operators that work with streams of items.
-These APIs are in active development and might change often (b/424742492).